al3jandrosg/cinder/doc/source/configuration/block-storage/drivers/emc-vmax-driver.rst

 ------------------------

-On Compute (nova) node, add the following flag in the ``[libvirt]`` section of :file:`/etc/nova/nova.conf`:
+On Compute (nova) node, add the following flag in the ``[libvirt]`` section of :file:`/etc/nova/nova.conf` and :file:`/etc/nova/nova-cpu.conf`:

 .. code-block:: ini

-   iscsi_use_multipath = True
+   volume_use_multipath = True

-On cinder controller node, set the multipath flag to true in :file:`/etc/cinder/cinder.conf`:
+On cinder controller node, iSCSI MPIO can be set globally in the [DEFAULT] section or set individually in the VMAX backend stanza in :file:`/etc/cinder/cinder.conf`:

 .. code-block:: ini